 ➗ 9 (opportunities to vote)

 Sample Score Calculation—Sen. Jane Doe

-Excused absences from floor votes are not counted against a member, though “present not voting,” passing, or failing to vote while present on the day’s roll call will be scored as a “no” vote.
+Excused absences from floor votes are not considered in the total number of opportunities to vote.
+Not casting a vote when given the opportunity will be scored similarly to a vote cast in opposition to the TSS position.
 It will be assumed, given no substantive changes in the legislation, that members casting voice votes in committee but who record a vote in a latter committee on a roll call or in a vote on the floor would have held the same position in the committee in which the voice vote was cast.
 The next recorded vote will then also count as their votes in previous committee action.

 Lawmakers earning a score of 100% will earn a letter grade of A+.
-Those with a numerical score over 100% will earn a “top of class” badge that will accompany their profile.
+Those with a numerical score over 100% will earn a “Top of Class” badge that will accompany their profile.
 Under each member’s individual score, TSS will also calculate the average score of the chamber in which they serve.
-We also provide a “Lifetime Score” for each legislator, but in 2017 (the first year of this scorecard) the lifetime and session score will be the same.
+We also provide a “Lifetime Score” for each legislator.